 Property consistency test.
 This is the ultimate test of adequacy.
-Test, which and if combinations properties complement each other to answer more complex relevant questions.
+Test which and if combinations properties complement each other to answer more complex relevant questions.
 Test if the specificity of domains and ranges of complementing properties are compatible.
 (For instance, can some kinds of things have a dimension, but cannot be measured? – if yes, which is the process to determine it?).
 Find gaps in the reasoning, find modelling patterns and check if variants indicate gaps.
 According to the application, purely logically derived concepts may be added.
 Test that logical consistency applies throughout the model.
 Revise from step 2 until here.

 Reduce the model.
-Delete properties and classes not needed to implement the required functions.
+Remove properties and classes not needed to implement the required functions.
 Keep them aside for possible future extensions.
 The smaller the model, the more effective is the information system.

 Phase C: Implementation and publishing

-It has three steps:
+The steps are:

-Implement the model in a specific KR language with a specific syntax.
-For instance, XML RDF/OWL, TRIG or so.
-Verify logical consistency by S/W. According to the application, other purely logically derived concepts may be added.
+Implement the model in a specific knowledge representation language with a specific syntax.
+For instance, XML RDF/OWL, TRIG, etc. Verify logical consistency by S/W. According to the application, other purely logically derived concepts may be added.

 Write a textual definition.
 Write a textual definition with a clear introduction reporting Phase A, all constructs in a syntax independent format that clearly relates to the logic of the model.
 This may be enriched with FOL statements (Second Order Logic?).
 Write extensive scope notes to clarify all identity conditions not put in terms of logic.